seebs/enfiltrate/ReadMe.txt

 result format of Inspect.*.Detail.

 A filter consists of three classes of things; inclusions, requirements, and exclusions.
-It also has a 'type', which is sort of sporadically used;
-the intent is that type will cause things like special rules for processing known fields of items, for instance.
+It also has a 'category', which is sort of sporadically used; the intent is that category will cause things like special rules for processing known fields of items, for instance.

 In general, a filter operates on a set of items.
 The result is a new set of items containing only those items which "match" a filter.
 An